-This paper has been requested by and is addressed to East Sussex County Council as the Administering Authority to East Sussex Pension Fund ("the Fund").
+This paper has been requested by and is addressed to East Sussex County Council as the Administering Authority to the East Sussex Pension Fund ("the Fund").
 It is intended to provide a general overview of some issues and considerations surrounding the risk to funds in the Local Government Pension Scheme ("LGPS") of ill health early retirements and the associated additional costs of these.
 We summarise the various risk mitigation options available.
-This paper is not intended to provide advice and should be read as such.
+This paper is not intended to provide financial advice to support a recommended option and should be read as such.